filip-kobus/whiteboard-app/README.md

 ## Frontend

 The React frontend provides a user-friendly interface for creating and managing whiteboards, user accounts, and collaborative drawing sessions.
-Built with React 18, AWS Amplify for authentication, and Tldraw for real-time collaboration.
+Built with React 18, AWS Cognito for authentication, and Tldraw.

 For detailed setup instructions, features, and architecture, see [`frontend/README.md`](./frontend/README.md).